instana/instana-java-sdk/README.md

 ## Limitations

-Adher to the following rate limits for the trace webservice:
+Adhere to the following rate limits for the trace webservice:

 * Maximum API calls/sec: 20
 * Maximum payload per POST request: A span must not exceed 4 KiB.
 The request size must not exceed 4 MiB.